fusiondirectory/fusiondirectory-dev-manual/source/pluginsystem/start.rst

 Displaying the plugin in FusionDirectory
 ----------------------------------------

-Put the plugin code into a directory FusionDirectory is reading (see above).
+* Put the plugin code into a directory FusionDirectory is reading (see above).
-Run :shell:`fusiondirectory-setup --update-cache` as root.
+* Run :shell:`fusiondirectory-setup --update-cache` as root.
-Log out, log in.
+* Log out, log in.

-A tab should now show in user edition mode, with the attributes we specified:
+A tab should now shows in user edition mode, with the attributes we specified:

 .. image:: /_static/images/demoplugin.png